-An incomplete grade request (form available in the registrar’s office) is initiated with the course instructor.
-Application for an incomplete must be made prior to the end of the term in which the course was offered.
-Failure to apply for an incomplete prior to the end of the semester will result in denial of the incomplete unless an academic petition is submitted and approved allowing the incomplete based on circumstances that prevented filing the application within the stated deadline.
+An incomplete grade request form is initiated with the course instructor.
+Application for an incomplete must be made prior to the end of the session in which the course was offered.
+Failure to apply for an incomplete prior to the end of the session will result in denial of the incomplete unless an academic petition is submitted and approved allowing the incomplete based on circumstances that prevented filing the application within the stated deadline.
 The instructor must indicate on the form the work to be completed, due date, and grade to be assigned if the work is not completed by the due date.
 An incomplete course not completed by the date indicated will be changed to the grade assigned on the incomplete form.

 Incomplete grades are unavailable for courses in which the instructor has determined that the student must repeat course content (re-enrollment) in order to successfully complete the course.
 In such cases, students should instead consider withdrawal and subsequent reenrollment when the course is next offered.
 Withdrawal following the “last date to withdraw” for a course or term (see Adding/Dropping Classes above) requires approval by academic petition.